1/31/2019

 Executive Vice President and Chief Operating Officer

-Yeah, I mean the Vintage 5, basically they're designed to intensify the stimulated drop volume to improve recovery factor.
+Yeah.
+I mean, the Vintage 5, basically what they're designed to intensify the stimulated rock volume to improve recovery factor.
 That's the essence behind the Vintage 5 design.
-We haven't really disclosed that design, but that's the underlying parameter that we're trying to improve is the recovery factor by improving the intensity and regularity of the stimulated drop volume.
+We haven't really disclosed that design, but that's the underlying that we're trying to improve is the recovery factor by improving the intensity and regularity of the stimulated rock volume.
 So we completed a single well pilot last year and we got really encouraging results there.
 So what we're doing now is we're going to do three multi-well pilots at different locations and at different spacings within Eagleford in 2019 and then two more we have planned for 2020.
 So we'll get initial results from that late this year and then more results into 2020.
-We're also advancing a multi-well pilot Vintage 5 test in the Delaware too.
-That will be later this year so results there won't come until 2020.
+We're also advancing a multi-wheel pilot Vintage 5 test in the Delaware too.
+That'll be later this year, so results there won't come until 2020.
 So it's a very interesting technology angle to be pursuing here and we're looking forward to seeing those results.
-In terms of the Permian capital allocation specifically, really it's driven of course by the rig count.
-Two this year and then sometime over the next year or two going to three rigs.
+In terms of the Permian capital allocation specifically, Really, it's driven, of course, by the rig count and the two this year and sometime over the next year or two growing to three rigs.

 speaker